Skip to main content

 Vitamin D deficiency in children can cause rickets (bowed legs), due to soft bones, and dental problems, such as unformed teeth.

-Vitamin D enhances the absorption of calcium that we take from foods such as milk or fruits such as avocado, vegetables such as okra, which is also rich in omega-3.
+Vitamin D enhances the absorption of calcium that we take from foods such as milk or fruits such as avocado, vegetables such as okra and spinach which is also rich in omega-3 and vitamin k.

 Improve immunity